Promote humanity stop the culture of spreading lies lessons from the books-Doing Life with Mandela and Ndazana Nat Nakasa

 No, we were noticed and invitations tricked in and tip offs of major stories came in.
 When the youngsters were planning to distrupt the Umsobomvu Youth Development Agency national cenference held at the Feather Market Hall.

-100% isisXhosa Comedy backstage with Nono and Qhamie
+99% isiXhosa Comedy backstage at the Boardwalk with Nono and Qhamie

 We knew before hand that the ceo of the agency, Andile Lungisa who was also the national deputy president of the ANCYL together with Julius Malema as the president will be dragged out of the conference.
 Wearing his sweet pink suit and sharp pointed BEEE shores to address the Youth Unemployment in the region.